NikosAlexandris/pvgis-prototype/docs/development/optimisation.md

 )
 ==includes== among other elements :

+- quite some constants (see [constants.py][constants.py-commit-5cca629ea186ff3c7711fbdbd8219841caf4d6b1]
-- print statements for output and support debugging _which is slowing down_ a programs runtime [^0]
+- [`print()`][print()] statements for output and support debugging _which is slowing down_ a programs runtime [^0]
 - debugging calls, specifically `debug(locals())` from [`devtools`][devtools]
 - input data validation using [Pydantic][Pydantic]
-- in-function manual output data validation
+- in-function output data validation
 - custom data classes/[Pydantic models][Pydantic models]
+- use of lists and list comprehensions
 - frequently requested/repeated calculations
-- complete lack of caching/memoization
+- lack of caching/memoization practices
-- if and wherever possible, complete lack of :
+- lack of :
     - asynchronous executions,
     - concurrent executions,
     - parallel executions
         - no parallel processing beyond NumPy's own internals (?)
-- using Pandas' DateTimeIndex which is _not hashable_
+- using Pandas' [DatetimeIndex][DatetimeIndex] which is _not hashable_

 !!! quote ""

     Hence,
     the margin for optimisation is quite large.

+### High Performance Computation with Python ?

+- Compilers/Just-in-Time Compilers

+    - PyPy: A Just-In-Time (JIT) compiler for Python.
+    - mypyc: A compiler that compiles Python to C-extension modules.
+    - Pyjion: A JIT compiler for Python, using the .NET CLR.
+    - Cython: A compiler that converts Python code to C for better performance.

+- Libraries/Frameworks

+    - Jax: A library for numerical computations with auto-differentiation and GPU/TPU support.
+    - GT4Py: A framework for writing stencil computations in geosciences.
+    - Pythran: A compiler-like tool that converts Python to optimized C++ code, but also acts as a library.
+    - Dace: An framework for data-centric parallel programming with support for Ahead-of-Time (AoT) compilation in addition to JIT.

 ## Profiling